 - We give lunchtime a clear priority in our school day, and timetabling clashes are avoided.

-- We ensure take up of school meals by pupils registered for free school meals is 90% or higher, and we are taking action to raise general school meal take up and encourage pupils towards a variety of hot meal options, where appropriate.
+- We ensure take up of school meals by pupils registered for free school meals is greater than or equal to 90% or has increased by 20% points.
+We are taking action to raise general school meal take up and encourage pupils towards a variety of hot meal options, where appropriate.

 - We have made sure that key teachers or others have skills needed to lead gardening and cooking activities and ensure basic food hygiene.